kohei306/logging/README.md

 # logging
-Logging library for abstracting output channels like console, network, file, Adaptive autosar logging etc.
+Generic logging library for abstracting output channels like console, network, file, Adaptive autosar logging etc.

 Used as logging framework for https://www.neiro.studio/.